The authentication point has a debug mode that allows you to perform a couple of useful functions:

 You will need to search for your organisation on the right hand pane of the authentication point, use a wayfless URL, or access a resource to get to a place where this will appear.

 With local connectors, debug mode can only show incoming attributes from SAML based sources, not things like the API or LDAP.

 If you have only one local connection and it is LDAP or SirsiDynix, you will not see the popup because these connection types can accept OpenAthens accounts.
 You will only be able to tell the difference if you modify the username and password labels on the login page tab of the connection.

 If you are doing this whilst accessing a resource, you will be interrupting a time-stamped SAML response.
-If you do not proceed to the resource within a minute you are unlikely to gain access if that is your intention.
+If you do not proceed to the resource within a minute then access is likely to fail.

 If the request and response use SAML 2 the key attributes are passed using the

 |urn:oid:188.8.131.52.4.1.59184.108.40.206.1||Role (e.g. member, staff, student)||eduPersonScopedAffiliation / Scoped Affiliation / Affiliation|